 unwilling to sacrifice quality for money because it's just not worth it to me.
 We've worked really, REALLY hard to establish a certain reputation in this industry, and it means everything to us.

 I have a few simple things I try to always keep forefront in my mind in everything we do while we are working:

 First, our job is ask you what YOU want to accomplish, LISTEN to the answer, and then do WHATEVER it takes to make that happen for you.
 There's no such thing as "it's not our job."
 Creating a rabid fanbase is our job.
 Second, we try to give every customer the work ethic and respect I would want someone to give my mother if they were working for her.
 Third, tell people what they need to hear, not what they want to hear even if that means you lose their business.
 Fourth, under promise and over deliver.
 Fifth, we try to work like it is OUR money being spent and OUR possessions being cared for.

 Super simple, but I've found that if we keep these guidelines we will most likely be successful in making you happy, and you will enthusiastically recommend us to your friends and family.
 5 Star service isn't a hope.
 It is an expectation from me.
 I expect it every day, on every job.
-And with that I am happy (but not surprised) to report that 100% of our customer reviews posted in 2020 across every review site were 5 Stars.
+And with that I am happy (but not surprised) to report that 100% of our customer reviews posted in 2020 across every review site were 5 Stars, and over 99% of all reviews that we have received since we opened our company have been 5 stars across all platforms.
 I could keep selling but I'm a firm believer the best advertising is past customers so I encourage you to read our unedited reviews.